yvanrichard/nz-elections/README.md

 A version of it is [available online](https://dragonfly-science.shinyapps.io/nz_gov_sim)

+## Impact of special votes

+Another shiny app is in the /shiny/nz_special_votes folder to explore how the number of seats in the New Zealand government may change with the inclusion of special votes given the current results of the 2017 elections.

+A version of it is [available online](https://dragonfly-science.shinyapps.io/nz-special-votes)

 ## Past results exploration

 Another shiny app is in the /shiny/past_results folder to explore in